leewtai/leewtai.github.io/courses/linear_regression/lectures/formalize_intuition.md

 it "balances the data" over the weight values.
 At different values of the height, however, the balance is not preserved because shorter people tend to weigh less as well.
-In other words, the simple average is unsatisfactory because it balances the data **over all values of height** but not at most given height value.
+In other words, the simple average is unsatisfactory because it balances the data **over all values of height** but not at most given height values.
 This implies that we would like the balancing property to hold over different segments of the x-axis.
-However, our problem also restricted us to use line which means we cannot have a perfect answer.
+However, our problem also restricted us to use line which means we cannot have a perfect answer (since the graph is curved).

 With a similar arguments as the "best location" above, a similar candidate objective is the least square objective applied to arbitrary line: